EuroProofNet/europroofnet.github.io/_pages/WEPN/2025/meeting.md

 ### Registration and Funding applications:

 Participation at the WEPN 2025 is free.
+Details about registration will be made available closer to the deadline.

 The EuroProofNet COST action can provide funding for a limited amount of participants - **all genders welcome to apply for funding**!
 Details about application for funding will be published closer to the event.
 Before applying for funding see [reimbursement rules](../reimbursement-rules).